juliospn/juliospn/README.md

 ### 👋 Hi, I’m @juliospn.

 👀 I'm interested in technology, crossfit, sports, finance, philosophy, economics, all because of bitcoin.
-In technology I'm trying to study everything, I jumped headlong into this sea of knowledge, but I'm more inclined towards Bisness Intelligence.
+In technology I'm trying to study everything, I jumped headlong into this sea of knowledge, but I'm more inclined towards software development.

 🌱 I’m currently learning frontend.